Tejas-Thind/local-agent-scout/README.md

 - How much a router actually saves.
 Once I know the failure modes, escalate only on those and measure the accuracy I keep against the cost I cut.
 - Whether the eval is reproducible for anyone.
 The goal is that someone can point it at their own local model and get their own number.

-## Status

-Research and architecture are here.
-The build is underway, stage by stage, eval first.
-Numbers land here as they come.

 ## Sources

 - [1] Tomasz Tunguz, [The Thriving Ecosystem of Open Models](https://tomtunguz.com/the-thriving-ecosystem-of-open-models)